radeksm/okd.io/docs/blog/posts/okd-future-statement.md

 We appreciate everyone's patience over the past few months while we solidified the path forward.
 We wanted to be confident the pieces would fit together and bring about the desired results before releasing an official statement.
 From here on out, there will be regular updates on our website.

 We understand that there will be lots of questions as this process moves forward.
 Please post those questions on [this discussion thread](https://github.com/okd-project/okd/discussions/1922).
-We will organize them into this [Frequently Asked Questions page on the transition](../../scos-migration-faq.md).
+We will organize them into this [Frequently Asked Questions page](https://okd.io/scos-migration-faq/).

 Many thanks,